-While making investments to preserve some coal-fired generation is not part of the lowest NPV under the 2016 IRP modeling, Vectren South proposes to make investments at Culley Unit 3, its most efficient plant, in order that it may continue to operate beyond 2023.
+3, its most efficient plant, in order that it may continue to operate beyond 2023.
 This decision became part of the preferred portfolio as a result of the risk assessment in the 2016 IRP.
 Preserving Culley Unit 3 promotes greater diversity in fuel sources and it also lessens the impact on the local coal industry.
 Witness Retherford described the environmental controls that are needed as a result of CCR and ELG.
 The Culley 3 Compliance Projects consist of (1) conversion of the current wet bottom ash collection system to a dry handling bottom ash system; (2) installation of a spray dryer evaporator system; and (3) the closure of the Culley West ash pond and construction of a new lined process water and storm water retention pond in its place.
-This new retention pond will be constructed on the location of the existing ash pond due to space limitations.
-Witness Fischer developed the cost estimates for the former two and Ms. Retherford provided the cost estimate for the latter.
+This new retention pond will be constructed on the location of the former two and Ms. Retherford provided the cost estimate for the latter.
 Recovery of the associated costs through a rate adjustment mechanism under Ind.
 Code ch.
 8-1-8.4 was opposed by OUCC witness Aguilar and Industrial Group witness Gorman.
 We will address their opposition and Vectren South's rebuttal thereto as a part of our findings on the Culley Unit 3 CPCN.